 (circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)?>30 for the stormwater outfall
+What is the steepest slope on the site (approximate percent slope)?
+50%.

 - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-Gee Silt Loam, Hillsboro Silt Loam, Pilchuck Fine Sand - d.
+Silty Clay; Sandy Silt, Clay.
+No commercial agricultural land. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
-Not within the project area, southwest of the site is a historic slide area - e.
+Non noted.
+Refer to geotechnical engineering evaluation prepared by True North Geotechnical Services submitted with this application. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. - f.
+Indicate source of fill.
+All cut and embankment is proposed to be excavated onsite with no expected import or export.
+Expected to cut and embankment an area roughly 25 acres with an estimate volume of 60,000 cy of cut and embankment.

+f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
+Yes, during large rain events, some erosion could occur during clearing & construction activities.

-Yes during construction - g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: City erosion control BMPs
+g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
+Approximately 35%.

+h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: A full erosion control plan will be prepared by civil engineer and approved by City of La Center that all contractors shall comply with.

-2. Air [help]
+2. Air

-- a.
+a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. - Typically exhaust emissions from heavy equipment - b.
+If any, generally describe and give approximate quantities if known.
+Some emissions from equipment during construction.
+Some emissions from automotive vehicles after completion.

+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
+No.

-None Known - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: None
+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: None proposed.

-3. Water [help]
+3. Water